Gbohouroueuloge/recipes/README.md

 # recipes
 A website for viewing cooking recipes.
-HTML will be used to create the website.
+HTML and CSS will be used to create the website.
-No CSS formatting is required at this time.